 If travelers were asking “Are We There Yet?” in 2019, their battle cry in 2020 might well be “Are We Safe There?”
 When people do venture out again, they’ll insist on safety and some TLC, and will choose destinations, experiences and travel providers that

 meet their needs and have their backs.
 Now is not the time to give lip service to loyalty.
-In a post-pandemic world, duty-of-care takes on a whole new meaning.
+In a mid-pandemic world, duty-of-care takes on a whole new meaning.
 What will induce road warriors to travel to a meeting in 2020 and beyond?
 Will an empty

 middle seat be enough to win over skittish flyers who are now more concerned about health and hygiene than frequent flyer points?
 Will hotel guests stick with the brands they trust, or flock to the OTAs for more choices and the best deals?
 Does the